-Undergraduate Exchange and Semester Study Abroad Students may do no more than four courses per semester (unless they obtain permission from the Exchange Advisor to do so).
+Undergraduate Exchange and Semester Study Abroad Students may do up to a maximum of four courses per semester (unless they obtain permission from the Exchange Advisor to do more).

-- □ The four courses can comprise no more than one LLM course and up to three LLB courses. - □ Should an undergraduate student wish to take a LLM course, s/he must first obtain the permission of the individual course convener and provide the Law Faculty Office with the convener's written permission.
+- The four courses can comprise up to four LLB courses or no more than one LLM course and up to three LLB courses. - □ Should an undergraduate student wish to take a LLM course, s/he must first obtain the permission of the individual course convener and provide the Law Faculty Office with the convener's written permission.
 A signature by the course convener on the registration form is sufficient, if such permission can be obtained at the time of registration.
-If not, written confirmation must be given to the Faculty Office at the earliest available date thereafter. - □ Students do not need to do a LLM course and may limit their course selections to four LLB courses only. - □ We cannot advise Semester Study Abroad and Foreign Exchange students on how many credits they will receive from their home institution per course.
+If not, written confirmation must be given to the Faculty Office at the earliest available date thereafter. - □ We cannot advise Semester Study Abroad and Foreign Exchange students on how many credits they will receive from their home institution per course.
 Students need to obtain that information from their home institutions.
 All we can advise is that a full semester load for UCT undergraduate students is the equivalent to four courses per semester.